 At some point, if there’s a market correction or bear market, there are two possible approaches you could take:

-1. You could continue withdrawing at the same level, letting the buckets take the strain.
+- You could continue withdrawing at the same level, letting the buckets take the strain.
 You might take the view that markets are most likely to rebound.
-For minor corrections, this might be the right approach.
+For minor corrections, some people choose this approach.

 Using A Bucket Approach With EvolveMyRetirement

 EvolveMyRetirement® is the Intelligent Financial Calculator.
-It can suggest a starting level of investment risk that makes your lifetime risk compatible with your risk tolerance.
-It can also suggest to what degree this risk should be gradually reduced over time.
+It can model a starting level of investment risk aligned with the risk tolerance you specify.
+It can also model how this risk level might change over time.
 The investment risk suggested by EvolveMyRetirement® is the aggregated risk over all your investments, including all your buckets if you decide to use them.